nrfconnect/ncs-door-lock-and-access-control/docs/door_lock_app_arch.rst

 |APP_NAME| architecture
 #######################

-The |APP_NAME| runs on the nRF54L15 SoC and utilizes the Aliro stack for access protocol and communication with user device over Near Field Communication (NFC) or Bluetooth® LE.
+The |APP_NAME| runs on the Nordic Semiconductor's :ref:`supported SoCs <hw_requirements>` and utilizes the Aliro stack for access protocol and communication with user device over Near Field Communication (NFC) or Bluetooth® LE.
 See the following diagram for an architecture overview:

 .. _arch_overview: